 unpublished treasures of ancient Peru

-This richly illustrated book offers a summary of the available information about these precious and unpublished artefacts.
-It retraces the stages involved in their rediscovery and analyses their symbolic content and technical aspects of their manufacture, while providing an assessment of stylistic features.
+This richly illustrated book offers a summary of the information available concerning these precious and unpublished artefacts.
+It retraces the stages involved in their rediscovery and analyses their symbolic content and technical aspects of their manufacture, while providing insight into their stylistic features.

 216 pages in 20 cm x 27 cm format

 ca. 140 illustrations